arrunp/bug_reporter/README.md

 **Username:** Test_User <br />
 **Password:** Testing321 <br />

+The Bug Reporter application is a project I have built to help users and their teams have a place to keep track of the bugs and tasks that need to be completed for their projects.
+It was built using Django and PostgreSQL and deployed to Heroku using AWS S3 for image hosting.
+Happy project building and I hope the Bug Reporter application can help you keep track of the bugs you come across while building your projects!

 <h3>1.
 Projects</h3>
 <p>Once logged in, the main page of the application shows you what projects users are working on.</p>
 <img src="./readme_img/project.jpg">